tubbo/chruby-default-gems/README.md

 ## Updating Gems

-If you change your default gemfile, run `update-default-gems` to reinstall each listed gem into the current Ruby.
+If you change your default gemfile, run `chruby-default-gems` to reinstall each listed gem into the current Ruby.
 It does not remove gems.